-- Know the name of another point you want to use, then enter it in the Ground point name field. - Know the ground elevation, you can enter it in the Ground elevation field. - Have computed the cover by other means, then you can enter the cover in the Depth of cover field. - Have set the Compute pipe cover method to Use ground point and the default setting to: - Last point in job and you want to select the point closest to the point you just measured, then tap Closest. - Closest point and you want to select the last point you measured in the job, then tap last - Have set the Compute pipe cover method to Use ground point, tap Options to: - Change the default ground point option. - Enter or change the code that a point must have for it to be used as a ground point.
+- Know the name of another point you want to use, then enter it in the Ground point name field. - Know the ground elevation, you can enter it in the Ground elevation field. - Have computed the cover by other means, then you can enter the cover in the Depth of cover field. - Have set the Compute pipe cover method to Use ground point and the default setting to: - Last point in job and you want to select the point closest to the point you just measured, then tap Closest. - Closest point and you want to select the last point you measured in the job, then tap Last. - Have set the Compute pipe cover method to Use ground point, tap Options to: - Change the default ground point option. - Enter or change the code that a point must have for it to be used as a ground point.

-Tip - If you have set the Compute pipe cover method to Use surface model or Use pipe alignment and you have selected a point to define the ground elevation but you wish to return to the elevation derived from the surface model or alignment, tap next to the Ground elevation field and select the appropriate option.
+TIP - If you have set the Compute pipe cover method to Use surface model or Use pipe alignment and you have selected a point to define the ground elevation but you wish to return to the elevation derived from the surface model or alignment, tap ▶ next to the Ground elevation field and select the appropriate option.
+To change the Compute pipe cover settings for the job, see To configure Pipeline options, page 10.